Admission information, requirements and application materials are available on the respective department web site:

 Early Entry students pay regular tuition and fees.

 Students are encouraged to begin the application process at least one month prior to the semester they wish to take classes.
+See the Early Entry Admission Procedures to ensure all necessary steps are completed.
 Some courses require ACT scores or AP/IB exam scores as prerequisites prior to registration.
 Students are required to participate in a brief orientation session with an admission representative following registration.
 To begin enrollment as an Early Entry student, contact the Office of Admission.

 Special status is reserved for non-degree seeking students who wish to enroll in a limited number of courses at NDSU.
 Students are permitted to register for up to 15 credits.
 Interested students must submit an Application for Admission to the Office of Admission and pay the $35 nonrefundable application fee.
 Official transcripts are required if coursework was attempted any time one year prior to application.
 To take additional courses or become degree-seeking, appropriate high school and/or college transcripts must be submitted to be considered for admission.
 Non-degree seeking students are not eligible for financial aid.